chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 I for one happily acknowledge a debt of awe and gratitude to the (imperfect) founders of OSI and the Open Source movement.
-The best way I know to pay this debt is forward: to contribute constructively to the future of Open Source.
+The best way I know to pay this debt is forward: to contribute constructively to the future of both.

 I appreciate Dieter
 [brainstorming](https://dieter.plaetinck.be/posts/open-source-undefined-part-1-the-alternative-origin-story/)